How To Calm Dog's From Fireworks This New Year’s Eve

 As you plan your New Year's Eve celebrations, it’s worth considering your pets in your plans too as the loud noises and festivities can induce a lot of anxiety and panic for some of our four-legged friends.
 What can be a fantastic party for us humans, is very scary and overwhelming for our dogs!

-Similarly to the Fourth of July, New Year’s Eve is alive with loud noises, fireworks and lots of new people – all of which can induce anxiety in your pets.
+Similarly to the Fourth of July, New Year’s Eve is alive with loud noises, fireworks and potentially lots of new people – all of which can induce intense worry in our pets.
 To help them stay calm, and avoid any unusual behavior, here are a few tips:

 By making sure your dog has had plenty of exercise during the day, you can ensure they are tired enough to sleep through most of the loud fireworks and busy parties.
 If a dog has less energy, he’ll be less likely to panic.
 Exercise also releases endorphins in your pets to keep them feeling content and happy.